Ballet in three acts

 Le Petit Corsaire

 For his first revival in 1863, Petipa choreographed and added a new variation for his wife in Act 1, scene 2 entitled Le Petit Corsaire, in which Medora, dressed as a corsair, dances for Conrad and the other corsairs with a prop megaphone.
 During the dance, she mimes the phrase, “I have no moustache, but nonetheless, my heart is as strong as a man’s!”
 In the original production, the variation ended with Mme.
 Surovshchikova-Petipa calling out in French, “Au bord!” the nautical command given by corsairs before plundering another vessel.
 Le Petit Corsaire became one of the most celebrated passages of Le Corsaire in Imperial Russia and was one of the first pieces in the art of ballet ever to be documented to film.
-It was the famous Principal Character Dancer and Ballet Master of the St Petersburg Imperial Theatres, Alexander Shiryaev who was responsible for filming his wife Natalia Matveyeva performing the dance in the early 20th century.
+It was the famous Principal Character Dancer and Ballet Master of the Saint Petersburg Imperial Theatres, Alexander Shiryaev who was responsible for filming his wife Natalia Matveyeva performing the dance in the early 20th century.
 Shiryaev was also the grandson of Cesare Pugni, who composed the music for Le Petit Corsaire.

 Pas des odalisques